readikus/early-saas-handbook/docs/engineering-bad-habits/notetaking.md

 ---
-title: Engineering Superpower - 📝 Notetaker
+title: That's a new feature - because I never made notes the last 3 times you mentioned it
 sidebar_position: 1
 ---